 It is just now that I realize that our trial is not the illness itself.
-The real challenge lays in our ability to find peace here on earth.
+The real challenge lies in our ability to find peace here on earth.
 We seek non existence whenever on the battle grounds of deep depression, and just like a soldier, all we wish for is peace.
 After a whole life of suffering, your body and soul are beaten and tired, and you believe that peace is just found in death and you need it so very much.
 But it doesn’t have to be this way.

 There were and are men and women which believe/d in this peace so very much that they died for it, or dedicated their whole lives to others, so everyone could feel, that peace can be the truth for everyone.
 Their names were Jesus, Buddha, Gandhi, Abraham, Mother Theresa, Moses, Esther, Schindler, John, Mandela, and so many more, the list is endless.

 Mother Theresa wrote about the times when she couldn’t feel God, It left her heart heavy, and the void depressed her spirit, but she walked on and helped the poor even then, because she wanted a better life for all people, a life without such suffering.
 A life with peace and love and health.

 So I came to realize that, unless in a very deep episode where no such thought will find a way to us, there has to be something to believe in which keeps your head over the water so you don’t let go.
 Because it is there.
 I felt it the other day.
 Even if you are not a religious or spiritual person, think of someone who made your life or that of others better.
 Someone who humbles you out of the misery you are in, and brings some calm into your body and soul.

 By giving to others what we are able to, may it be in resources, time, talent or simply lending a hand; we can become one of them.
 We can become the peace for others!
 We can be the person humbled by their gratitude for the smallest gesture of help.